Managing analytical code development#

 Modular code makes it easier to understand, update and reuse the code.

-• Logic should be written as functions, so that it can be reused consistently and tested.
+• You should write logic as functions, so that it can be reused consistently and tested.

-• Related functions should be grouped together in the same file, so that it is easy to find them.
+• You should group related functions together in the same file, so that it is easy to find them.

-• Logic with different responsibilities (e.g. reading data versus transforming data) should be clearly separated.
+• You should clearly separate logic with different responsibilities (e.g., reading data versus transforming data).

-• When code can be reused for other analyses, it should be stored and shared as a package.
+• When code can be reused for other analyses, you should store and share this as a package.

 How easy is it to adjust the way that the analysis runs?#

-Configuration files allow you to change the way the code runs without editing the code.
+Configuration files allow you to change the way the code runs without editing the code itself.

-• Parts of the code that may change should be stored in separate configuration files.
+• You should store parameters for the code that often change between runs in separate configuration files.

 • Things that often change in analysis code include input and output file paths, reference dates and model parameters.